Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 I, in the state of non-doing, travel in the Infinity of Tao.
 One cannot convey this with words!
 Tao is the Most Subtle and Blissful!

-Earthly passions cripple man.
+Worldly passions cripple man.
 Resoluteness elevates man and strengthens the consciousness!

-Earthly passions enslave man.
+Worldly passions enslave man.
 Resoluteness makes man free!

-37. Tao does not act directly in the world of matter.* Yet, the entire Creation is a product of Its creativity.
+37. Tao does not act directly in the world of matter.* Yet the entire Creation is a product of Its creativity.

 When you live with simplicity, without paying attention to gossip and to hostile attitudes, and in harmony with Tao, then you come to the state when you have no attachments and passions!